ogelbric/TSM/README.md

 kubectl apply -f ./LBrainsnowvirtserv.yaml kubectl apply -f ./LB-TSMnginx-LoadBalancer-weather.yaml.    (this does not have the service loadbalancer in it vs. from the above version)

+And lets generate some traffic or we will see no picures in TSM:

+watch curl `kubectl get svc -A | grep istio-ingressgateway | awk '{ print $5 }'`/weather

 ```

 * Resulting picture should look like this: